 These include measures that can be quickly implemented and we will introduce at least some of them, for example, rail transport through Asia instead of airfreight and participation in logistics networks.

 Other measures are more complex to implement and will have a serious impact on our processes.
-We are integrating these measures into our corporate goals and budget allocation so that we can tackle them step by step.
+We are integrating these measures into our company goals and budget allocation so that we can tackle them step by step.
 It will be helpful for us to soon launch a new merchandise management system in which we want to map significantly more data in order to be able to control processes and decisions better with less manual effort.

 As soon as we have significantly reduced the emissions from the transport of goods, we plan to include the transport emissions in our climate compensation.